Greater Tuna

 How to play:

-Each turn you must decide how much effort to devote to fishing.
-Enter the value using the Effort slider.
 When you're happy with your level of effort (!), click the "Next Turn" button to see how things turn out.

 Details about the fish: